huokedu/hashtag/readme.txt

 * Use standard hashtag ( #hashtag )
 * Customizable CSS
 * Hashtag also can be used for regular search
-* Hash on color code and unicode will be skipped
+* Hash on color code, URL and unicode will be skipped
 * Supports for non latin characters

 == Screenshots ==